ryanstout/stoutlang/README.md

 programming language design is a multi dimensional optimization problem.
 Good languages optimize all things some: English readability, expressiveness, performance, safety (type and memory), cognitive load.

 - fake meat example for Marketing.
 Lots of good ideas in functional programming, but doesn't fit well enough with the way humans are wired.

+- Bigger building blocks means AI can write more
+    - Cognitive load applies to humans and AI (for now)
+- Benchmark examples to show fast rust is complicated
+- Functional has too many trade offs.
+A world without trade offs
+- Good to show data points about how lines of rust shipped (or maybe effective lines)